sinhasaumya/sinhasaumya.github.io/_pages/about.md

 Hi!

-I'm a fervent practitioner of data science and business intelligence, and am also currently pursuing a graduate degree in data science in Australia.
+I'm a fervent practitioner of data science and business intelligence, and am also currently pursuing a graduate degree in data science.

+By exploring data science further and doing more with it, I hope to join hands with you in making our world a better place.

-Thanks for visiting my page.
+Thanks for visiting.